kequach/Thesis-Mapping-RS/README.md

 # Mapping Research Software Landscapes through Exploratory Studies of GitHub Data

-This repo holds the code for my master thesis with the topic **Mapping Research Software Landscapes through Exploratory Studies of GitHub Data**.
+This repo holds the code, latex files, and instructions for my master thesis with the topic **Mapping Research Software Landscapes through Exploratory Studies of GitHub Data**.

+## Prerequisites

+Please refer to the [SWORDS-UU](https://github.com/UtrechtUniversity/SWORDS-UU) framework for necessary prerequisites.
+For this study, you will need some basic familiarity with Python and Jupyter Notebooks.

 ## Reproducing data retrieval